loaibaniez/data-viz-project_customer-nominations/README.md

 ### Star Schema

-The data model follows a **relational star schema** with `FT_VOC` as the central fact table and four dimension tables connected via single-direction relationships.
+The data model follows a **relational star schema** with `FT_CNP` as the central fact table and four dimension tables connected via single-direction relationships.
 All dimensions are generated dynamically from the fact table via Power Query `Table.Group` — no separate data source needed.

 The Model view is organized in four deliberate columns to keep the diagram readable at a glance:

 - **Column 1** — measure and visualization tables (`⚙️ Measures`, `⭐ Visualization`)
 - **Column 2** — parameter and filter tables (`Parameter`, `FilterSelector`)
 - **Column 3** — documentation tables (`🔴 Documentation - MEASURES`, `TABLES`, `COLUMNS`, `RELATIONSHIPS`)
-- **Column 4** — the star schema itself, with dimension tables positioned above so filter propagation direction is visually clear top-to-bottom, and `FT_VOC` to their left as the fact table
+- **Column 4** — the star schema itself, with dimension tables positioned above so filter propagation direction is visually clear top-to-bottom, and `FT_CNP` to their left as the fact table

 No relationships overlap.
 Every connection is visible and traceable without scrolling or rearranging.